akeneo/pim-community-dev/UPGRADE-1.7.md

 ### Import/export UI migration

-With this 1.7 version, we migrated the old import/export configuration screens to new javascript architecture.
+With this 1.7 edition, we migrated the old import/export configuration screens to new javascript architecture.
 It means that if you had customized them, you will need to migrate your configuration to the new one.

 There are three levels of customization: